tylersayvetz/data-structures-and-algorithms/README.md

 # data-structures-and-algorithms

 ## Images
-Images are located in the \_assets directory and share their file name with the code to which they are relevant.
+Images are located in each folder's `assets` directory and share their name with the assignment and branch on which they were created.

 ## 401